orleika/docker-nginx/README.md

 > nginx docker image

 Small-Secure-Fast nginx docker image.
 Base image is alpine, which is a security-oriented, lightweight Linux distribution.
 Most response headers are concealed, and DDoS mitigation is equipped.
 You should use secure headers included in `conf.d` for further safety considerations.
 Additionally, nginx caching parameters are optimized.
+This image is automatically released by Docker Cloud.

 ## Table of Contents